-Your grade will be based on the best 3 of 4 problem sets (total of 25 percent), attending discussion sections (total of 5 percent), one in-class midterm (30 percent), and a final exam (40 percent).
+Your grade will be based on the best 3 of 4 problem sets (total of 25 percent), one in-class midterm (30 percent), a final exam (45 percent).
 The final will be cumulative, but more heavily weighted toward the second half of the class.
 Evidence of improvement over the semester may help your grade.
 The grades will be decided based on both the distribution of scores in the class and my assessment of how well the class understands the material.
-There will also be opportunities for extra credit offered in class and through on-line quizzes.